jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 By speaking, you will get to go out of your comfort zone and share the knowledge that you know.
 Sharing is caring!

-For example, check out [KualaLumpur JS](https://www.facebook.com/groups/kualalumpurjs/) which host monthly Javascript sharing sessions!
+For example, check out [KualaLumpur JS](https://www.facebook.com/groups/kualalumpurjs/) which hosts monthly Javascript sharing sessions!

 ## 5. Reading 📕